hackathonprojs/vacation_mode_near_agent/README.md

 The following improvements and features are planned for future releases:

+Additional connector support e.g Outlook, Microsoft Teams, Jira, Dropbox, One Drive

+Authentication and Access levels (Certain users like only the manager is able to access the agent)

+An out of office agent for your colleagues on vacation

+Adding/Deleting embeddings in existing agents

 ### Data Processing
 - Implement improved chunking strategies for better context preservation
 - Optimize document segmentation for more accurate responses